tuist/notary/README.md

 # 📝 Notary

-A tool that brings CI/CD pipelines from various platforms to your local development environment.
-Notary uses existing pipelines from Codemagic, Bitrise, GitHub Actions, CircleCI, and other CI/CD platforms as the source of truth, maps them to a unified Pipeline Intermediate Format (PIF), and executes them locally in containers.
+A tool that enables developers to define and run CI/CD pipelines locally in containers, then cryptographically sign successful runs.
+Pipelines are simple bash scripts with annotations for containerization, caching, and signing requirements, stored in a `notary/` directory.

 ## 🎯 Philosophy

 We believe developers' environments are environments to trust, and powerful enough to take the role that CI company environments would take.
-By leveraging existing pipeline definitions from popular CI/CD platforms and converting them to a common intermediate format, Notary enables you to run workflows locally in containers, then sign off successful runs directly from your development machine.
+Notary lets you define pipelines as annotated bash scripts that run in containers locally, providing full control over your CI/CD process while maintaining cryptographic proof of successful executions.

-It's a great solution if you are a small or medium scale company and want to save the costs of CI infrastructure while maintaining compatibility with industry-standard CI/CD platforms.
+It's a great solution if you are a small or medium scale company and want to save the costs of CI infrastructure while maintaining security and reproducibility.

 ## 📦 Installation